enricllagostera/ponte/process/journal.md

 # Process journal

+## 2023-09-01 After meeting and re-implementing to exporting

+After my presentation at the GaR meeting, we talked about starting to test out the tool.
+I think the main features still needed before that is possible is to 1) save/load configurations (so they can easily be re-done if needed) and 2) to export the QDPX file itself.
+So, today I focused on implementing the save and loading. (...)
+OK, it works pretty well now.
+It basically saves the `userRepoInfo` and the actions that were setup.
+After it loads the config file, it fetches the commit log data from GitHub and runs the conversion actions again.
+It is not a very optimized system, but so far, so good.
+Later I'll have to think of ways to bypass / cache it to avoid repeated downloads.

 ## 2023-08-29 Work is picking up pace with new tech stack

 After the changes to the underlying libraries, I'm getting some more functionality into the app.
 I have implemented basic devlog generation (per commit and as a repo compilation).
 The process for adding features feels more straightforward now.
 I'll continue doing that for the next couple days.